how to run Aspose.Cells.GridJs in docker

 Create a file named Dockerfile in your project directory.
 The Dockerfile should contain instructions on how to build your Docker image.

-Step 2:Write Dockerfile for GridJs
+Step 2: Write Dockerfile for GridJs

-Here is a sample Dockerfile for GridJs demo with java application:
+Here is a sample Dockerfile for GridJs demo with Java application:

-# Use the jdk8 image
+# Use the maven image to build jar file

 WORKDIR /usr/src/app